-Gelato Account Admin of your organisation can organise users into Groups.
-Groups can be created for different office locations, departments, regions or teams.
+Users can be organised into Groups, which can be created for different office locations, departments, regions or teams.

 Groups are linked to folders and folder privacy, where you can set specific folders to only be visible for certain groups.
 Read more about folder privacy here.

-Moreover Groups control the Payment methods and Billing Entities that are allowed for users who are member of a specific group.
+Moreover, Groups control the Payment methods and Billing Entities that are allowed for users who are members of a specific group.

 The following aspects are covered:

 To create a new group, select Team > Groups > Create group from the left side menu.
 If you have already invited users to your account, you can add them to the groups you have created.
 You can also invite them directly using the Invite button in the Users tab and assign them to a Group when sending the invitation to join Gelato.